wesen/YAPP_Box/ttmp/2025/11/17/YAPP-BUILDER-REFACTOR-001-implement-path-1-a-b-builder-contract-refactor-generate-decode-and-arraydecl-ir/various/2025-11-17-step-2-arraydecl-implementation-diary.md

 - Updated Step 6 to show the new `[]registry.ArrayDecl` wrapper that calls generated `Decode()` before invoking the typed builder, plus notes about multi-array modules.
 - Captured the why/how in this diary and ran `go test ./pkg/yappgen/modules/... && go build ./...` afterwards to stick with the ticket’s “test after each task” rule.

+## 2025-11-17 Migration guide (Task 18)
+- Created `pkg/docs/migrations/path-1-a-b-refactor.md` with frontmatter so it shows up in the docs CLI under the Migration section.
+- The guide summarizes the Step A/B changes, spells out a migration checklist, calls out lint/test failures to expect, and links back to the architecture + authoring docs.
+- Had to add a new `pkg/docs/migrations/` directory, then re-ran `go test ./pkg/yappgen/modules/... && go build ./...` afterwards per the ticket workflow.